 Suddenly me and my stupidhuge backpack are at the train station in Nice with nowhere to stay.
 Fortunately, there were two American girls on our train and they’re still here.
 Fortunately, they have a hotel room near the casino in Monte Carlo, and they’re planning to dress up and drink and gamble all night.
 And fortunately, they say totally, come with us!
-And I say thank you to them and thank you to jeezus, because now I’m shacking up with Stephanie and Michelle from Miami which is so much better than boating with three frat boys and an aging monarch.
+And I say thank you to them and thank you to jesus, because now I’m shacking up with Stephanie and Michelle from Miami which is so much better than boating with three frat boys and an aging monarch.

 I wait outside while they check in because they only paid for two guests, and you pay per guest at this hotel, so technically I’m crashing.
 We spend the afternoon at the pool sipping cocktails and later that evening we’re getting dressed for our night at the casino and there’s a knock on the door.
 Boom boom boom.
 “Open the door!
 Gendarmes!”
-And I don’t speak a lot of French but I’m pretty sure you don’t want to parlex vous with no fucking gendarmes in your hotel room.
+And I don’t speak a lot of French but I’m pretty sure you don’t want to parlex vous with the fucking gendarmes in your hotel room.
 There are two of them wearing these super snappy uniforms, and they’re with the hotel manager, and they throw me out.

-So now me and my stupidhuge backpack are walking down the hill, past the port with all the yachts owned by the sheiks, and I find a small bar down by the train station, and I order a baguette with ham and cheese and a Belgian ale.
+So now me and my stupidhuge backpack are walking down the hill, past the port with all the yachts owned by the sheiks.
+I find a little bar by the train station, I order a baguette with ham and cheese and a Belgian ale.
 It’s getting late, and pretty soon my beer is gone, and my sandwich is gone, and my villa is gone, and my girlfriends from Florida are gone, and the bartender says he’s closing.
 I say do you know a hotel?
 He tells me the hotels are sold out for the holiday.
 It’s a holiday in Italy and all the Italians are in France.
 I say, my friends left me behind and I have nowhere to stay.
 He says, “Well, if you like you can stay at with me for one night.
 I have a very large home that belonged to my grandmother.
-I live in Beaulieu, it’s only two train stops away.
+I live in Beaulieu, only two train stops away.
 My name is Claude.”

 The home is exquisite—the kitchen, the artwork, the décor, all this Louis XVI stuff . . . this is what I want!
 I want to stay here, and hang out with Claude, and meet his friends, and work in the bar, and be like a local . . . this is so much better than trying to talk those girls at the hotel into a threeway.

-At this point it’s very clear that I will not be enjoying the royal waterskiing entourage, and I am not enjoying Stephanie and Michelle in a Monte Carlo ménage à trois, and I’m not enjoying the hospitalitè of the local bourgeoisie—because I’m running through the woods on moonless night to escape from a bartending French pedophile named Claude.
+At this point it’s very clear that I will not be enjoying the royal waterskiing entourage, and I am not enjoying Stephanie and Michelle in a ménage à trois, and I’m not enjoying the hospitalitè of the local bourgeoisie—because I’m running through the woods on moonless night to escape from a bartending French pedophile named Claude.